-Prof. Ken teaches the Department of Sociology's required entry-level course, The Sociological Imagination, where this year students were able to conduct research on issues under consideration by the D.C.
-City Council, and prepare testimony for Council.
-Prof. Ken also teaches the Department's required contemporary theory courses at the undergraduate and graduate levels.
+Prof. Ken was asked to teach a new prep this year: SOC 4195: Capstone in Sociology (which is also a WID course).
+Students in this course conducted original research using an institutional ethnographic method, and many received departmental honors for their work.
+Prof. Ken also teaches the department's required Contemporary Theory courses at the undergraduate and graduate levels.
 Along with these courses, Prof. Ken teaches Race, Gender, and Class; Sociology of Food; and Sociology of Sex and Gender in other years.